 In the way of first impressions, Buenos Aires is nothing short of fantastic.
 It is the capital of Argentina and the second-largest metropolitan area in South America (after São Paulo).
 It has a distinctly European feel, lots of beautiful architecture, culture, fine food and a vibrant nightlife.
 The city is busy, exciting, and basically never sleeps.
 Dinner starts around 9 pm, and most people stay out well past 2 am each night.

-Buenos Aires is one of my all time favorite cities and a great starting point to my South American journey.
+Buenos Aires is one of my all-time favourite cities and a great starting point to my South American journey.
 Try to plan your trip during the Argentinian spring or fall when the weather is mild and make sure you spend at least 4 or 5 days exploring the city.
 With so much to do in Buenos Aires its hard to pick and choose.

-Here is my top 5 favourite things to do in Buenos Aires:
+Here are my top 5 favourite things to do in Buenos Aires: